Introduction

 Data Service

-In order to be functionally identical to Project Zero, the length of the `String` characteristic must be manually updated to be `40 bytes` long.
+In order to be functionally identical to Project Zero, the length of the String

 This is because the length-guessing that occurs during code generation assumes that any characteristic that contains variable length fields can be between 1 and 20 characters long.
 The reason 20 bytes is default max is that for devices that do not support increased MTU sizes, 20 bytes is the maximum length usable in a notification.